Roomify/docs/roomify_accommodations/my_account/profile.rst

 Short Info
 ----------
 This text will be shown on the property page.
 You may use it to define a telephone number or a short description.
+If this field is left blank, the summary of the property description will appear below your name on the property page.

 Mailing Address
 ---------------